-The project contains 2,900 lineal feet of street with associated water, sanitary sewer, and storm sewer improvements for 15th Street South and 7th Avenue South as well as improved detention pond facilities.
+The project contains 2,100 lineal feet of street with associated water, sanitary sewer, and storm sewer improvements for Tallgrass Parkway and Sweetgrass Drive.
+The public portion of the project contains approximately 3,800 lineal feet of a shared-use path along 20th Street South, storm sewer improvements, grading, and reconstruction of street near the intersection of 20th Street South and Medary Avenue.as well as improved detention pond facilities.